AndreaTassi98/queue/README.md

 From Command Line, in the same directory as [Makefile](queue/Makefile), run command `make`.

 ## Run
-From Command Line, in the same directory as the project build, run the executable file `main`.
+From Command Line, in the same directory as the project build, run command `main` to run the executable file `main.exe`.